grafana/loki/docs/sources/send-data/alloy/examples/alloy-otel-logs.md

 ```
 <!-- Killercoda copy END -->

+### Reload the Alloy configuration

 Once added, save the file.
 Then run the following command to request Alloy to reload the configuration:
 <!-- Killercoda exec START -->
 ```bash
 curl -X POST http://localhost:12345/-/reload
 ```
 <!-- Killercoda exec END -->

+The new configuration will be loaded this can be verified by checking the Alloy UI: [http://localhost:12345](http://localhost:12345).

 ## Stuck?
 Need help?